-Our numerical results indicate that the rates of three-particle interactions become comparable to those of two-particle ones for temperatures exceeding the electron rest-mass energy.
-Thus three particle interactions such as relativistic bremsstrahlung, double Compton scattering and radiative pair creation become essential not only for establishment of thermal equilibrium, but also for correct evaluation of interaction rates, energy losses etc. We found strong anisotropies in reaction rates in three-particle interactions.
+Our numerical results indicate that the rates of three-particle interactions become comparable to those of two-particle ones for temperatures T about $k_BT > 0.3m_ec^2$, where k_B is Boltzmann's constant, m_e is electron mass and c is the speed of light.
+Thus three particle interactions such as relativistic bremsstrahlung, double Compton scattering and radiative pair creation become essential not only for establishment of thermal equilibrium, but also for correct evaluation of interaction rates, energy losses etc.

-This year we focused on reaction rates in degenerate relativistic plasma.
 We developed a new efficient method to compute Uehling-Uhlenbeck collision integral for all two-particle interactions in relativistic plasma with drastic improvement in computation time with respect to existing methods.
 Plasma is assumed isotropic in momentum space.
 The set of reactions consists of: Moeller and Bhabha scattering, Compton scattering, two-photon pair annihilation, and two-photon pair production, which are described by QED matrix elements.
 In our method exact energy and particle number conservation laws are satisfied.
 Reaction rates are compared, where possible, with the corresponding analytical expressions and convergence of numerical rates is demonstrated.
-For example, annihilation photon spectrum for reaction $e^+ + e^- \rightarrow \gamma + \gamma'$ is illustrated in Fig.3.1.
-Figure 3.1 shows that the method is able to accurately reproduce all features in the spectrum of annihilation photons in the range of more than two orders of magnitude.